-For 2022 and 2023, all AEs had at least one RAB observation.
+For 2022-2024, most AEs had at least two RAB observations each year.
 RAB observations were performed by OTF members or AICPA staff.
-Recurring comments generated by RAB observations are summarized in exhibit 8.
+Recurring comments generated by RAB observations are summarized in Exhibit 8.
 Individual peer reviews selected during an observation incorporate an element of risk and are not reflective of the entire population.
-RAB observation results for 2022 and 2023 are as follows:
+RAB observation results for 2022-2024 are as follows: